uniwebcms/framework/README.md

 ## Workspace Organization

 **Single project, multiple workspaces:** One project can contain multiple sites and Foundations as independent workspaces.
-Ideal when you to share components across Foundations, or test the same content with different Foundations.
+Ideal when you want to share components across Foundations, or test the same content with different Foundations.

 **Multiple projects:** Alternatively, create separate projects (repositories) for different sites or Foundations.
 Ideal for independent versioning, separate teams, or publishing Foundations to the registry.